 Evaluation and research is a powerful tool, and maybe even more powerful when it is harnessed by staff actually doing the programming or planning.
 At Tapestry, we are passionate about using a transparent and participatory approach for all evaluation, to help encourage the learning of those we work with.
 We also offer more formal capacity building and training.

-Instruction: 32 instructional hours.
-Instruction can be delivered in person and/or by videoconference.
+Instruction: Instruction can be delivered in person and/or by videoconference.
 Instruction and exercises are tailored to your organization.
 Instruction hours blend theory for the main concepts with understanding practical tools for applying the concept to your work.
 Participants will choose an exercise for each module based on what is most helpful for their work, followed by feedback and discussion of improvements and next steps for applying the concepts.
-It is suggested that organizations allot 3-6 months for the delivery of the training, although timelines can be adjusted accordingly to meet the needs of the organization.
+It is suggested that organizations allot 3-6 months for the course, but timelines can be adjusted to meet your needs.

-1. Increase the capacity to understand and describe the theory of change for an organization and/or programs.
+2. Increase your capacity to understand and describe the logic model/theory of change for your work.
 In other words, increased capacity to understand how and why activities or programs help bring about the changes you hope to see.
-Suggested exercise: draft theory of change and/or evaluation rubric based on strategic plan.
+Suggested exercise: draft logic model/theory of change.